 Parents are fully consulted in the organisation and delivery of our sex education curriculum and are given the opportunity to advise on what should be taught through sex education.
 The age and development of pupils is always considered when delivering sex education.

+Newton-le Willows Primary School

-Newton-le-Willows Primary School Science Curriculum Long Term Plan
+Nurture the Potential to Succeed Science Long Term Plan